Different types of cerebral palsy are caused by damage to different parts of the brain.

 There 4 main types of cerebral palsy are spastic, dyskinetic, ataxic, and mixed.

 Depending on the amount of damage to the brain, symptoms can range from mild to severe and affect various areas of the body.

 It’s caused by damage to the motor cortex, the part of the brain responsible for controlling and planning voluntary movements.

-Spastic cerebral palsy is characterized by spasticity, which is when your muscles continuously contract.
+Spastic cerebral palsy is characterized by spasticity, which is when your muscles continuously and involuntarily contract.